 “I would like my salad…NAKED.”

 When eating out – we are the consumers.
 We have the right to ask for meals to be prepared our way.
-Why is it okay for people to say no mushrooms or onions, but asking for no salt or no bizarre spices on my fish is such a put off?
+Why is it okay for people to say no mushrooms or onions, but asking for no salt or no bizarre spices on my fish is such a put-off?

 Damn, do I have to fib about having an allergy to salt or sugar?
 Maybe I should start.
 I have been known to tell clients that travel a lot to fib.
 “Tell them you need a refrigerator in your hotel room because you need to refrigerate your insulin.” [even when they don’t have diabetes-I know I know that is horrible].
-An action that sets them up for success – they can hit the grocery store and get some decent snacks or meals such as healthy yogurts, protein drinks, fruit, veggies and even tzatziki dip.
+An action that sets them up for success – they can hit the grocery store and get some decent snacks or meals such as healthy yogurts, protein drinks, fruit, veggies, and even tzatziki dip.
 Traveling is not easy when it comes to eating clean.
 TRUST ME – I GET IT!

 Yo, the reality is I am not being a jerk or a snob.
 I simply cannot eat massively salty food or spicy food or Ranch-dressed food.
 I will forego a meal before I will force-feed myself crap.
 Or, as in last night’s case, I poured a bit of water over my broccolini to dilute the salt adage.
 Why am I a “pain?”
-Because for years I have worked my ass off to eat clean, and I eat clean because I simply feel better – not because it is cool or a fad or because I am a healthy and wellness coach.
+Because for years, I have worked my ass off to eat clean, and I eat clean because I simply feel better – not because it is cool or a fad or because I am a health and wellness coach.
 BECAUSE I FEEL BETTER!

 We are also consuming on average 3,400 mg of sodium per day.
 Yet the dietary guidelines are no more than 2,300 mg per day—that’s equal to about one teaspoon of salt!

-I dream about a gorgeous rot-iron condiment cart strolling towards my table.
+I dream about a gorgeous rot-iron condiment cart strolling toward my table.
 The ones just like they use for scrumptious desserts or maybe tables could have a condiment menu so you can see the calories and macros and pick and choose what you WANT added to your NAKED food.

 We try to teach the world that being different is acceptable.
 We are trying to accept it is a given right to stand up for ourselves.
 Yet we are too embarrassed or ashamed to ask for our food to be prepared the way we want it.
 LORD!
-How is it the world is still looking down upon anyone not eating a burger or fries at a business luncheon!
+How is it that the world is still looking down upon anyone not eating a burger or fries at a business luncheon!
 I don’t care – I will do it.
-“Ma’am, may I please have my fish, salad and potato NAKED.
+“Ma’am, may I please have my fish, salad, and potato NAKED.

-PS: I prefer my salt in the ocean NOT doused on my halibut and brussel sprouts!
+PS: I prefer my salt in the ocean, NOT doused on my halibut and brussel sprouts!